meilisearch/documentation/reference/api/settings.md

 The values associated with attributes in the `searchableAttributes` list are searched for matching query words.
 The order of the list also determines the [attribute ranking order](/learn/core_concepts/relevancy.md#attribute-ranking-order).

 By default, all fields are part of the `searchableAttributes` array.
-This behavior is represented by the `*` in the settings.
-Setting `searchableAttributes` to an empty array `[]` will reset the setting to its default value.
+This behavior is represented by the `["*"]` in the settings.

 To learn more about searchable attributes, refer to our [dedicated guide](/learn/configuration/displayed_searchable_attributes.md#searchable-fields).